 The first thing you see when you open the box is the player, wrapped in plastic and seated in a white foam cutout.
-Underneath the foam are the accessories which include a USB cable for charging and data transfer, along with a user manual and warranty card.
+Underneath the foam is the accessories, including a USB cable for charging and data transfer, a user manual, and a warranty card.
 It doesn’t get much more basic than that!
 When you consider the low price though it seems acceptable and you don’t need anything else to get going, assuming you have some kind of earphones to plug into it.

 I received the C5 in the gunmetal grey/silver variant (it also comes in black).
 The C5 sports an aluminium alloy body and weighs in at just 64 g.
 Initial impressions when you first pick it up are good.
 It feels light but sturdy in the hand.
 Unfortunately just like the C18 and several other recent players the C5 has sharp corners that take away from the experience a little but keeping the low price in mind it’s not a major issue.

-On the front is the 2.4 inch TFT screen and the navigation and control buttons.
+On the front are the 2.4-inch TFT screen and the navigation and control buttons.
 The cover on the display is plastic but feels much nicer and more durable than the flimsy one found on the Benjie players.